 These assets are generally exempt from bankruptcy with certain exceptions.
 Therefore, in most instances, any money you place in these accounts cannot be taken by the bankruptcy trustee.

 The earlier you plan for bankruptcy, the more options you will have.
 The more options you have, the more leverage you will have with your creditors.
 Planning for bankruptcy includes hiring a lawyer.
 Our law firm can provide invaluable counsel during this time.

 Contact Our Ohio And Kentucky Bankruptcy Planning Attorneys

 When you work with Minnillo Law Group Co., LPA, our Hamilton County, Clermont County, Butler County, and Northern Kentucky bankruptcy law firm will help you get the debt relief you need the first time.
 We offer a free initial consultation to discuss your finances.
 Call us at 513-723-1600.
 You can also complete our contact form to get started.
-We have offices in Cincinnati, Eastgate, Fairfield and Covington to serve you.
+We have offices in Cincinnati, Eastgate, Fairfield and Dayton to serve you.